Hiking the Inca Trail trek in Peru

 Prep for the altitude

+Make sure you arrive in Cusco a few days early to acclimate.
 Even the most experienced hikers can be affected by the altitude.
-At 4200 metres above sea level at the trail’s highest point (Dead Woman’s Pass), it’s much more difficult to breathe in enough oxygen.
-Mental preparation for this is a good idea as it can be quite confronting, and physical preparation (cardio exercise to assist lung function) will come in handy, too.
+At 4200 metres above sea level at the trail’s highest point (Dead Woman’s Pass), it’s much harder to breathe.
+Mental preparation for this is a good idea as it can be quite confronting, and physical preparation (like cardio exercise that assists in building lung function) might come in handy, too.

-There are certain items that you’re bound to need, including insect repellant, bandaids, and a very warm coat.
-A flashlight and toilet paper would also come in handy, and bring some shoes that are easy to slip on for wearing around the campsites.
+There are certain items that you’re bound to need, including insect repellant, plasters for any blisters that appear, sunscreen, a hat, and a lightweight-yet-warm coat for chilly evenings.
+A flashlight and toilet paper would also come in handy for late-night trips to the toilet, and some flip-flops or slides for wearing around the campsites (I guarantee that you’ll want to lose the hiking shoes at the end of each day).

 If you get altitude sickness it will definitely be hard.
 I was really sick – nausea, not sleeping, couldn’t eat but still had to keep walking.
 I visably lost weight from just doing the 4 day Inca Trail.
 It was the hardest physical thing I have ever done.
 It also rained for most of the trek as we did it in March.
 But when I finally got to Machu Picchu everything was OK.
 We were lower in altitude so I felt better and the clouds and rain finally cleared so we saw it in the sun.